 In a recent interview with CBS, Allison Miazga-Bedrick, the marketing director for Snickers explained why she thinks it is.
 “I think because of the eyeballs and the impressions and everything that comes along with it,” Miazga-Bedrick replied.
 “So the fact that we’re sitting here talking about it is exactly that.
 It’s not just the 30 seconds that you’re paying for; you’re paying for everything that surrounds it.”

 However, a recent survey by Genesis Media found that nearly 90% of respondents said that they were unlikely to buy something tied to a Super Bowl ad; and roughly 75% of respondents said they couldn’t remember ads from last year.

 Depending on who you ask, the question of is it worth spending all that money is still up in the air like an Aaron Rodgers deep ball.
-However, if were going on pure impressions, which many people do lean on, than obviously yes it is.
+However, if we’re going on pure impressions, which many people do lean on, then obviously yes it is.